 WXGR is supported by our underwriters and by listeners like you.

-To support great programming, please make a tax-deductible donation to Seacoast Community Radio, a Section 501(c)(3) public charity.
+To support our programming, please make a tax-deductible donation to Seacoast Community Radio, a Section 501(c)(3) public charity.

 WXGR Underwriting & Donation: FCC Regulations